nicholasrussellconsulting/nrc-next-carousel/README.md

 You can adjust the `slideDuration` to change the auto-play speed.
 And turn off auto-play with `noAutoPlay`.

+You can turn off the default blur with `noBlur`.
+You can adjust the default quality of the initial blur image by using the `blurQuality` prop (use a number between 1-100).
+The larger the number, the better looking the image, but the worse the load time.

 ### Frames
 They `key` prop is only needed if you are not using images (or your images have the same src for some reason).